-Jeff Sessions loses bid to regain Senate seat in Alabama Primary
+Jeff Sessions loses bid to regain Senate seat in Alabama primary

 Hegar held a narrow lead of 52 percent of the votes to West's 48 percent with 90 percent of locations reporting.

-Air Force veteran M.J.
-Hegar was widely considered the favorite after her unsuccessful bid for a Republican-held House seat two years ago.
-She earned a Purple Heart and Distinguished Flying Cross for bravery and established her political credentials by challenging the Pentagon's policy of excluding women from ground combat.
+Hegar earned a Purple Heart and Distinguished Flying Cross for bravery and established her political credentials by challenging the Pentagon's policy of excluding women from ground combat.

-Hegar won 22 percent of the vote in March while West won about 15 percent.

 In Maine, House Speaker Sara Gideon won to challenge Collins in November.